justinjstark/Delivered/README.md

 MaximumConcurrentDeliveries(e => new { e.Host, e.Port }, 1);
 ```

-In this example, concurrent deliveries per host and port are limited to one.
-This would, however, allow two simultaneous deliveries to the same host on two different ports.
+In this example, FTP deliveries to the same host and port are limited to single concurrency.
+This would, however, not limit simultaneous deliveries to the same host on two different ports, or to different hosts on the same port.